abwood/devlog/PBR.md

  * Enterprise PBR (cross referencing the above two references)
  * [Energy conserving IBL](https://bruop.github.io/ibl/#single_scattering_results)

+TODO:
+ [ ] Include diagrams from Appendix B and Extensions
+ [ ] Include Renderings of the materials.

 ## Core glTF 2.0 PBR (Metallic-Roughness)

 The key starting point for this glTF PBR rewrite was to begin in Appendix B of the [glTF specification](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#appendix-b-brdf-implementation), implementing core glTF 2.0 closest to the intent of the Khronos PBR working group.
 Understand that this particular implementation aims to convey spirit of the material rather than promoting optimizations and PBR witchraft.
 Perfect for my use.